 Ohiopyle State Park in southwestern Pennsylvania receives almost 1.5 million visitors a year and those visitors typically use State Route 381 to access the park.
-To improve accessibility and safety for motorists, bicyclists, boaters, and pedestrians along SR 381, the Pennsylvania Department of Transportation launched the $12.8 million Ohiopyle Multimodal Gateway project.
-That project encompassed several improvements: Replacing the SR 381 Bridge over the Youghiogheny River, which included wider lanes for vehicles and a 10-foot-wide shared use pedestrian and bike path with a wide shoulder, relocation of Sugarloaf Road to improve the grade and allow for a reconstruction of the boating parking lot and the creation of a pedestrian underpass.
-The project also widened SR 381, allowing for continuous sidewalks and on-street parking, and built a dedicated bike plane away from SR 381 traffic.
+To improve accessibility and safety for pedestrians, bicyclists, boaters, and motorists along SR 381, the Pennsylvania Department of Transportation launched the $12.8 million Ohiopyle Multimodal Gateway project.
+That project encompassed several improvements: Replacing the SR 381 Bridge over the Youghiogheny River, which included wider lanes for vehicles and a 10-foot-wide shared use pedestrian and bike path with a wide shoulder, relocating Sugarloaf Road to improve the grade and allow for a reconstruction of the boating parking lot, and creating a pedestrian underpass.
+The project also widened SR 381, allowing for continuous sidewalks and on-street parking, and built a dedicated bike lane away from SR 381 traffic.
 Those enhancements improved safety for all visitors, regardless of travel mode, while enhancing convenience and accessibility to the park for everyone.